ryanstraits/ryanstraits.github.io/_posts/2008-03-28-im-a-serial-archivist.md

 author: ryanstraits
 image:
 ---
+*A word of caution: This was originally posted on a previous blog of mine.
+Some references and links may be broken.
+The jokes certainly will be.*

 There, I've admitted it.

 Basically, I'm all but addicted to the act of archiving.
 Maybe i should have become a librarian or some form of historian tasked with the strict keeping of records and the timely submission of important data into the ol' trusty vault.